Practical guides for real screenshot workflows.

 The strongest topics for FramedShot usually fall into one of these buckets:

-- How-to guides for browser frames, screenshot blur, pixelation, annotations, export formats, and social presets.
+- How-to guides for browser frames, screenshot redaction, pixelation, annotations, export formats, and social presets.

 - Workflow guides for bug reports, product launches, changelogs, portfolios, and customer support docs.